 The Brassica Information Portal is a web repository for population and trait scoring information related to the Brassica breeding community.
 It provides information about quantitative trait loci and links curated Brassica phenotype experimental data with genotype information stored in external data sources.
-Advanced data submission capabilities and APIs enable users to store and publish their own study results in our Portal.
+Advanced data submission capabilities and APIs enable users to store and publish their own study results in BIP.
 The repository can be easily browsed thanks to a set of user-friendly query interfaces.

 Manuals and training

 Most of operations at BIP is explained through context-sensitive help.
 In addition, detailed manuals explaining use of submission wizards are available below: